blus-audio/firmware/readme.md

 The firmware is built around the STM32F401(RB), but can be ported to other devices that are supported by ChibiOs and have the required peripherals.

-It is intended to run on [blus-audio hardware](https://github.com/blus-audio/hardware).
+It is made to run on [blus-audio hardware](https://github.com/blus-audio/hardware).
+See the [applications directory](./apps/) for implementations that run on different variants of the blus hardware, and information on how to build this firmware for different targets.

 ## Clocks